Paul-Witt/CSC-455-DB/README.md

  * [ ] Foreign keys, including cascade specifications

 ### Queries
- * [ ] Basic constructs like select, project, cartesian product, natural join
+ * [X] Basic constructs like select, project, cartesian product, natural join
+      * easy one since we cant do anything with out these
  * [ ] Aggregate functions like group by, sum, average, max etc
  * [ ] Nested subqueries
  * [X] Modification of the database like insert, update and delete